Age 25 – Entire Cycle

 Tender nipples

-Cervical position is mid and slightly open
+Cervical position is middle

 day-23